For Marketing Learners Globally

 Media

 Positive media attention can “make” an organisation (or its products) and negative media attention can “break” an organisation.
-Organisations need to mange the media so that the media help promote the positive things about the organisation and conversely reduce the impact of a negative event on their reputation.
-Some organisations will even employ public relations (PR) consultants or “gurus” to help them manage a particular event or incident.
+Organisations need to mange the media so that the media help promote the positive things about the organisation and reduce the impact of a negative event on their reputation.
+Some organisations will even employ public relations (PR) consultants to help them manage a particular event or incident.

 Consumer television programmes with a wide and more direct audience can also have a very powerful impact on the success of an organisation.
 Some businesses recognise this and will change their reaction when consumers mention that they are going to contact a consumer television programme or the newspapers about the business.